Hebah-Soleman/Auditing-Auditor/README.md

 ## Data Preparation

 In order to train the [DistilBERT](https://arxiv.org/abs/1910.01108) model we use [PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) dataset.
 [PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) is a comprehensive classification dataset with over 300k+ examples, developed to support research on safety alignment in large language models (LLMs).
 Besides this, we create our own dataset [LLMs_response.csv](dataset/LLMs_response.csv) using chatGPT and BARD LLMs.
-We ask each model a few malicious questions with some manipulations and save the answers in a CSV file.
+We ask each model malicious questions with some manipulations and save the answers in a CSV file.
 We use our dataset belonging to the [PKU-Alignment/BeaverTails](https://github.com/PKU-Alignment/beavertails) to train the model.

 ## Model Training